 An only child, Caterina Edwards often provided her own company.
 “As far back as I can remember, I was telling myself stories – people probably thought I was talking to myself.”
-She learned she was good at writing when a substitute teacher in junior high school caught her writing a story using her classmates as characters instead of paying attention; the teacher began reading aloud installments of the tale, and the class got hooked.
+She learned she was good at writing when a substitute teacher in junior high school caught her writing a story using her classmates as characters instead of paying attention; the teacher began reading aloud instalments of the tale, and the class got hooked.

 Today, Edwards is a successful Canadian writer who excels in several genres and has put Edmonton on the map as a setting for literary work.
 “I discovered at university that good writing could come out of this place, and not just from cities like London and New York.”
 Her Italian heritage comes through as many of her stories and characters shift in place and time between Edmonton and Italy.
 Edwards’ first novel, The Lion’s Mouth, was set in Edmonton and Venice.
 Published in 1982, it has since been translated into French and Italian.

 Edwards describes her 2008 non-fiction work, Finding Rosa: A Mother with Alzheimer’s, a Daughter in Search of the Past, as “the most satisfying experience I had as a writer.”
 The book, lauded by the Alzheimer’s Society, spans the personal and political as it weaves her mother’s loss of memory with her loss earlier in life of her country, Istria, which is now divided among Italy, Croatia, and Slovenia.
 “In it, I was able to help other people and also give voice to people from Istria.”
 The book was abridged in the Reader’s’ Digest series: Encounters: Today’s Best Non-fiction.
 In 2000, Guernica Editions published Caterina Edwards: Essays on Her Work by professors in Canada, Italy, and the US.